 When a full-time position became available with the Threatened Species Recovery Hub, I jumped at the opportunity.
 Research is my true passion, and I was particularly keen on working on projects that would contribute directly to the conservation of threatened species.
 For the past three years, I’ve been working on two main projects, identifying the animal species on the brink of extinction and investigating the impacts of introduced predators on native species (while also chasing northern brush-tailed phascogales in my spare time).

-So far, we have completed assessments of extinction risk for birds, mammals, freshwater fish and reptiles (you can read more about the latter two projects on pages 6 and 16), which wouldn’t have been possible without the input of many amazing ecologists from across the country.
+So far, we have completed assessments of extinction risk for birds, mammals, freshwater fish and reptiles, which wouldn’t have been possible without the input of many amazing ecologists from across the country.
 Our ultimate goal is to raise awareness of the species at greatest risk of extinction, and to generate more support for their conservation.
 There are some signs to suggest that it’s working.
 Following the publication of our paper on imperilled birds in 2018, resources were invested into new survey and management effort for the two species identified to be at greatest risk – the King Island brown thornbill and the King Island scrubtit – that resulted in the discovery of new populations.
 We’re hopeful that this work will also lead to positive outcomes for our less furry and feathery critters.